-between inequality and growth.
-Since the empirical estimates carry sizable standard errors, the finding does not rule out that other channels could also play a role, but clearly the differentialfertility effect appears to be important.
+0.1 would be estimated to raise the growth rate on impact by 0.4 percent per year."
+Perotti (1996) reports effects of similar magnitude.
+Our calibrated model is therefore able to account for most of the empirical relationship between inequality and growth.
+Since the empirical estimates carry sizable standard errors, the finding does not rule out that other channels could also play a role, but clearly the differential-fertility effect appears to be important.

-C. The Dynamics of Inequality, Differential Fertility, and Growth
+4.3 The Dynamics of Inequality, Differential Fertility, and Growth

 We now turn to the dynamic implications of our model.
 So far, we have only analyzed the effects of inequality on growth during the initial period.
 Since in our dynastic model a period has a length of 30 years, even the initial growth effect extends over a long horizon, and consequently the dynamics of the model are to be interpreted as changes which occur over a horizon of a century or more.
 We therefore evaluate the dynamic behavior of the model relative to the evolution of income, fertility, and inequality in industrializing countries in the last 200 years.
-A central feature of the data for this period is that the behavior of population growth and inequality is nonmonotone.
+A central feature of the data for this period is that the behavior of population growth and inequality is non-monotone.
 As a benchmark case, consider England, the first country to industrialize.
-Fertility rates increased until about 1830 and started to decline rapidly only after 1870 (Jean Claude Chesnais, 1992).
-Income inequality followed a similar pattern, with increasing inequality until about 1870 and a rapid decline afterwards (Jeffrey G. Williamson, 1985).
-The growth rate of income per capita, in contrast, does not display a hump shape.
-Growth rates were essentially zero before the industrial revolution and then increased slowly throughout the nineteenth century (Angus Maddison, 2001).
+Fertility rates increased until about 1830 and started to decline rapidly only after 1870 (Chesnais 1992).
+Income inequality followed a similar pattern, with increasing inequality until about 1870 and a rapid decline afterwards (Williamson 1985).
+The growth rate of income per capita, in contrast, does not display a humpshape.
+Growth rates were essentially zero before the industrial revolution and then increased slowly throughout the 19th century (Maddison 2001).
 Similar patterns can be observed for Western Europe as a whole and, starting a little later, in the United States.